adrianrudnik/digital-vaccination-wallet-reader-js/README.md

-# QR-Code payload decoder of the digital vaccination passport as issued by the European eHealth network
+# QR code payload reader and validator for the digital vaccination passport

 This is a simple study on how to validate the QR codes flying around in peoples pockets with a client side browser instance for various reasons.

+Works on certificates currently issued by the European eHealth network.

 JavaScript is not my daily driver, so do not expect super shiny code.